Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 If you are running SharkBase under DOS 3.3 or above, you may open as many as 65 files at the same time, provided the FILES= command in both your CONFIG.SYS and the SET_file is set at least that high.
 The maximum number of files for DOS versions below 3.3 is 20.

 NOTE: a CONFIG.SYS file is not required when running Shark on a Windows/Linux/Mac emulator such as vDOS.
-The host O/S running vDOS, most likely Windows, handles the file management tasks.
+The host O/S running vDOS, most likely Windows, handles the file management and memory tasks.
+The vDOS emulator on Windows, for example, provides ~15MB XMS and ~16MB EMS.
+For DOS programs that’s a lot.

 The Installation Process.
 All versions of SharkBase come with an automated DOS installation program which can be ignored when using a DOS emulator.
 In this case, under Windows for example, just create a folder, c:\SHARK for example, and copy the EXE, MSG, CNF and HLP files to that folder.
 You can run Shark with this setup, but it will become messy since all your work will be jumbled together in that on folder.
 To keep your affairs orderly, create adjacent folders for the different working data files organized thus: